-Under Federal Rule §257.84(b), existing CCR landfills and any lateral expansion of a CCR landfill must be inspected on a periodic basis by a Qualified Professional Engineer to ensure that the design, construction, operation, and maintenance of the CCR unit is consistent with recognized and generally accepted good engineering standards.
+Under Federal Rule §257.84(b), existing coal combustion residue (CCR) landfills and any lateral expansion of a CCR landfill must be inspected on a periodic basis by a Qualified Professional Engineer to ensure that the design, construction, operation, and maintenance of the CCR unit is consistent with recognized and generally accepted good engineering standards.
 This document comprises the Inspection Report for 2021 required under this rule.